Complaints we receive about billing include claims that a consumer:

 - raw call data.

 When, in our view, a provider is not billing in accordance with all applicable rules, we expect the provider to address the impact of the contravention on the consumer.
-Outcomes may include re-issuing bills correctly, waiving delayed charges over 160 days old, or giving the consumer a reasonable payment plan to pay valid delayed charges.
+Outcomes may include re-issuing bills correctly, waiving delayed charges over 160 days old incurred for a telecommunications service, or giving the consumer a reasonable payment plan to pay valid delayed charges.

 Effective date: 11 March 2016